 What we don’t: Progressing intermediates will quickly outgrow this boot.

-While the Dalbello Veloce 65 Max W is an excellent choice for beginners building their skills, the boot’s soft flex and plush comfort mean that progressing intermediate riders will outgrow it sooner rather than later.
-Skiers who can confidently link turns on green runs but still want a comfortable all-day boot will be better off with a slightly stiffer option like the Nordica Sportmachine 3 75 W ($400) or Lange LX 75 HV GW ($380).
+While the Dalbello Veloce Max 65 is an excellent choice for beginners building their skills, the boot’s soft flex and plush comfort mean that progressing intermediate riders will outgrow it sooner rather than later.
+Skiers who can confidently link turns on green runs but still want a comfortable all-day boot will be better off with a slightly stiffer option like the Nordica Sportmachine 3 75 ($400) or Lange LX 75 HV ($480).
 Although both alternatives come with a higher price tag, quickly advancing riders will appreciate the efficient power transfer and responsiveness they get with very little trade-off in overall comfort.
-On the other hand, it’s hard to beat the value of the Veloce Max 65 W, making it an approachable but capable pick for riders graduating from their first turns to the bunny slopes and beyond.
+On the other hand, it’s hard to beat the value of the Veloce Max 65, making it an approachable but capable pick for riders graduating from their first turns to the bunny slopes and beyond.
+For more beginner ski boot picks, be sure to check out our beginner ski boot round-up.

 See the Dalbello Veloce Max 65 W